Jos Buttler: 2015–17: World Cup, Ashes series, UAE and tour of Bangladesh

 Jos Buttler representing England in a Twenty20 International against South Africa at Taunton in June 2017.

 After playing for England in the Tri-series in Australia at the start of the year, Buttler was once again involved with England at an international tournament, playing in the 2015 Cricket World Cup in Australia and New Zealand.
 He scored an unbeaten 39 in 19 balls against Sri Lanka and made 65 against Bangladesh but ultimately England lost both matches in a disastrous campaign, failing to progress beyond the group stages.

-Later in the English winter he was selected in the Test side, as wicket-keeper, for the tour of the West Indies.
+Later in the English winter he was selected in the Test team, as wicket-keeper, for the tour of the West Indies.
 He continued in the role throughout the English summer, playing both Tests against New Zealand and all five Ashes Tests against Australia.

 He continued to play one-day cricket alongside his Test role, making his then highest ODI score of 129 from 77 balls against New Zealand.

 After playing in the first two Tests against Pakistan in the United Arab Emirates during October, Buttler was dropped for the third Test, replaced as wicket-keeper by Jonny Bairstow, and was not selected for any of the Test matches during England's tour of South Africa, although he did play again in the one-day fixtures during the tour.
 In the fourth ODI against Pakistan in Dubai in November, he scored a 46-ball century, the fastest ODI hundred by an England player.

 Buttler again played for England in the 2016 ICC World Twenty20 and was a regular fixture in the limited-overs squad throughout the year.
 He scored an unbeaten 90 runs against Pakistan as part of an England record score of 444/3, the fastest half-century by an Englishman.
 Both records have since been surpassed.